How Much Urban Wood Waste Goes into Landfills in the US?

 Markets for end product wood waste include feed-stock for engineered woods, landscape mulch, soil conditioner, animal bedding, composting sewage sludge, and boiler fuel.
 All these end uses have similar processing requirements .
 First, the wood waste is separated from other wastes, cleaned by removing contaminants , metal , rock.
 Then it is processed through wood grinders.

-With 40 years of experience, Rawlings has proven to be a top contender in size reduction equipment.
-We offer a complete line-up of vertical, horizontal and rear maintenance grinders in a full range of sizes, stationary, portable, diesel or electric powered.
-Add a wide variety of available options, such as work platforms, conveyors, screening and metal removal and you’ve got the flexibility to customize the perfect wood waste recovery system for your particular needs and budget.
+With 45 years of experience, Rawlings has proven to be a top contender in size reduction equipment.
+We offer a complete line-up of vertical, horizontal grinders in a full range of sizes, Add a wide variety of available options, such as work platforms, conveyors, screening and metal removal and you’ve got the flexibility to customize the perfect wood waste recovery system for your particular needs and budget.

 We invite you to inquire about any of the projects that we have completed, to show how Rawlings wood grinders can help increase the amount removed of wood recycled and removed from landfills .